-CAT 2017: Important topics for preparation - The Common Admission Test- CAT 2017 will be conducted on November 26.
-With few months left for the exam, candidates must know the CAT important topics and areas to focus on.
+CAT 2018: Important topics for preparation - The Common Admission Test- CAT 2018 will be conducted on November 25 by IIM Calcutta.
+With six months left for the exam, candidates must know the CAT important topics and areas to focus on.

 1. Quantitative Aptitude (QA)

-Mathematics, in a way, is a poetry of logical ideas; syncing perfectly with the QA section of CAT, wherein the mathematical questions are based on logics and theories.
-Solving QA section can be quite challenging for test takers as the difficulty level of this section, based on past years trend, has been of difficult to moderate level.
+Solving QA section of CAT can be quite challenging for test takers as the difficulty level of this section, based on past years trend, has been of difficult to moderate level.

 Some of the topics that the aspirants must focus under this section are:

 Number System: Ensure that you are clear with the basic concepts of this topic.

 Arithmetic: Though Arithmetic has a vast number of sub-topics, in the last few years, only a couple of questions have featured on this topic.